msys2/msys2-autobuild/README.md

   actions, excluding the official GitHub ones.
 We assume the GHA images and official actions are safe.
-* The download tool used by the person signing the package checks that the binaries where uploaded by GHA so that uploading a package with a personal account leads to an error.
-Someone would need to push a workflow change to the repo which gets run and uploads a package to the release assets to avoid that.
+* The download tool used by the person signing the package checks that the binaries where uploaded by a restricted set of GitHub users or GHA.
   We assume the bad actor doesn't have git push rights.
 * Packages too large for GHA get built/signed by MSYS2 developers on their machines.
 We assume the developer machines are safe.